osmfj/sotmjp-website/README.rst

+State of the Map Japan 2014 website being built by OpenStreetMap Foundation Japan, based on symposion fork that is used for PyCon JP 2014.
+That is because I18N and japanese translation.

+PyConJP 2014 website was built by forking PyCon 2014 website code.

 PyCon 2014 website being built by Caktus Consulting Group, based on symposion.

 Rather than use this as the basis for your conference site directly, you should